ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/scaling-out/clustering/what-is-rachis.markdown

 and handle committing them cluster wide.
 During those operations, you can spread reads across members in the cluster, for better performance.

+###Low probability scenario
+If a majority of the cluster is unable to connect to the leader node, a new node will be selected as the leader.
+The old leader will notice that it can't talk to the majority of the nodes and will step down.
+However, there is a short period of time in which the leader is unable to talk to the majority of the cluster, but is yet unaware of that.
+In that period of time, it may accept writes (since it assumes it is the leader).
+Concurrently, the new leader is also accepting writes, and those writes may conflict.
+This is a low probability scenario, and it is already handled via RavenDB Replication Conflicts mechanism.

 ## Related articles

 - [Server: Scaling-Out: Clustering: Overview](./clustering-overview)